John R. McKernan Jr.: Maine House of Representatives

+U.S. Representative

+McKernan was twice elected to the United States House of Representatives, in 1982 and 1984.
+He narrowly defeated Democrat John M. Kerry by a 50.4–47.9 margin in 1982, but won a landslide re-election in 1984, defeating Democrat Barry Hobbins by a 63.5–36.5 margin.

 While he served in the House, he had the unusual distinction of dating the other member of Maine's House delegation – Olympia Snowe.
 The two had met while they had earlier served in the Maine House of Representatives, and began dating in 1978.
 During their time together in Congress, McKernan and Snowe had nearly identical voting records.
-Their similar feelings on issues even translated into reversals of opinion – for example, they both switched from opposing aid to the Nicaraguan rebels to later supporting such aid.
+Their similar feelings on issues even translated into reversals of opinion — for example, they both switched from opposing aid to the Nicaraguan rebels to later supporting such aid.
 While their relationship was widely known, it was not reported much by the Maine press.

 McKernan retired from Congress to run for governor in 1986, and was sworn in as governor in January 1987.

+GovTrack analysis of McKernan's voting record found McKernan to be the fifth-most moderate Republican in terms of voting record during his tenure, slightly more moderate than Snowe.
+In 1986, towards the end of his final term in the House, a Congressional Quarterly study found that McKernan had opposed Ronald Reagan's stated position 52 percent of the time, 13th-most among House Republicans, and that Snowe had opposed Reagan's position 53 percent of the time, 12th-most among House Republicans.